CSOgroup/CALDER2/README.md

 if(bin_size==40E3) bin_sizes = c(40E3, 80E3)
 if(bin_size==50E3) bin_sizes = c(50E3, 100E3)
 ```
-Note that this strategy is currently only available for `hg19`, `hg38`, `mm9` and `mm10` genome for which we generated high quality reference compartments, using Hi-C data: from GSE63525 for `hg19`, from https://data.4dnucleome.org/files-processed/4DNFI1UEG1HD/ for `hg38`, from GSM3959427 for `mm9`, from http://hicfiles.s3.amazonaws.com/external/bonev/CN_mapq30.hic for `mm10`.
+Note that this strategy is currently only available for `hg19`, `hg38`, `mm9` and `mm10` genome for which we generated high quality reference compartments using Hi-C data from: GSE63525 for `hg19`, https://data.4dnucleome.org/files-processed/4DNFI1UEG1HD/ for `hg38`, GSM3959427 for `mm9`, http://hicfiles.s3.amazonaws.com/external/bonev/CN_mapq30.hic for `mm10`.

 # Installation